-Α Excellent 4 grade points for each credit hour earned В Above Average grade points for each credit hour earned С Average 2 grade points for each credit hour earned D Below Average 1 grade point for each credit hour earned F Failure F" is used in GPA calculations; earns no credit hours; carries 0 grade points for each credit hour attempted.
-When the student etakes a course taken in the semester system, the "F" is negated, and the higher grade is used in GPA calculations.
-Othe Other grade and course symbols authorized for use are: ı Incomplete No credits or grade points.
+А Excellent 4 grade points for each credit hour earned В Above Average 3 grade points for each credit hour earned С Average 2 grade points for each credit hour earned D Below Average I grade point for each credit hour earned F Failure "F" is used in GPA calculations; earns no credit hours; carries 0 grade points for each credit hour attempted.
+When the student retakes a course taken in the semester system, the "F" is negated, and the higher grade is used in GPA calculations.
+Oth er grade and co urse symbols authorized for use are: I Incomplete No credits or grade points.
 Defaults to "F" after one semester if requirements are not met.
-CF Carry Forward No credits or grade points.
-S Satisfactory Earns NO grade points.
-U Unsatisfactory No credits, CEU's or grade points.
-W Withdrawn 0 grade points. Е Exempt Earns credits.
+CF Carry Forward No credits or grade points. s Satisfactory Earns NO grade points.
+U Unsatisfactory No credits, CEU's or grade points. w Withdrawn 0 grade points. Е Exempt Earns credits.
 No grade points.
 Awarded for course exemption based on testing or High School Articulation.
 TR Transfer Earns credits.
 No grade points.
 Allowable equivalent OCtech credits earned at other post-secondary institutions supported by official transcripts.
-WP Withdraw Passing 0 grade points.
-AU Audit No credits or grade points NC No Credit No credits or grade points SC Satisfactory Completion Earns credits.
+WP Withdraw Passing 0 grade points AU Audit No credits or grade points NC No Credit No credits or grade points sc Satisfactory Completion Earns credits.
 No grade points.
-WF Withdraw Failing "WF" is used in GPA calculations; earns no credit hours; carries grade points for each hour attempted.
-(When student retakes a course taken in the semester system, the WF" is negated and the higher grade is used in GPA calculations.)
+WF Withdraw Failing student retakes a course taken in the semester system, the WF" is negated and the higher grade is used in GPA